pytexas/conference.pytexas.org/content/speaking/speaking.md

 ---

 ## Conference format
-PyTexas is a single-track conference with a total attendence of ~250 people.
+PyTexas is a single-track conference with a total attendance of ~250 people.

 ## Call for proposals
 The PyTexas call for proposals is here: <FIX-ME> <https://www.papercall.io/pytexas-2022>